ysasson-portfolio/BSAN_6070_CA02_Spam_eMail_Detection_Naive_Bayes_Classification_Algorithm/README.md

 ## Installation

 ### In order to run this code you need to make sure the following:
-* Download the .zip folder called "DATA" with the emails sorted (test_mails and train_mails)
+* Download the .zip folder called "Data" with the emails sorted (test_mails and train_mails)
-* Extract all the information from the "DATA" .zip folder
+* Extract all the information from the "Data" .zip folder
 * Download the source code file
-* Move the file from the "Downloads" folder on your computer to the extracted "DATA" folder.
+* Move the file from the "Downloads" folder on your computer to the extracted "Data" folder.
 * In the 4th code block, make sure to change the directory strings to match the variable to the right folder
 * Make sure that you install all of the necessary libraries and import them at the begining of the code.